blashkari/msa-case-surface-heights/README.md

 # msa-numerical-example
-Code and data for the illustrative case study application
+Code and data for the case study application.
+This repository complements the methods described in our paper:

+📄 *A Comprehensive Framework for Statistical Inference in Measurement System Assessment Studies* ([arXiv:2501.18037](https://arxiv.org/abs/2501.18037))

 ## 📊 Example Data
 The example dataset (`example_data.csv`) contains measurements over five days, with each day corresponding to an individual manufacturing cycle.